nextuav/nextuav-docs/docs/intro.md

 We understand that time is valuable, and our documentation is designed to be easy to navigate and search.
 We strive to provide clear and concise information that is easy to understand, making it easy for you to find the answers you need.

-At UrbanMatrix, we are committed to providing excellent customer service and support.
+At NextUAV, we are committed to providing excellent customer service and support.
 If you have any questions or concerns while using our software, our team of experts is here to help.
 We are always happy to assist you in any way we can.

-You can write to us at: [contact@urbanmatrix.co.in](mailto:contact@urbanmatrix.co.in)
+You can write to us at: [support@nextuav.com](mailto:support@nextuav.com)